Académie Julian: History

 George Moore as a kind of Hercules, dark-haired, strong, with broad shoulders, short legs, a soft voice and all the charm of the Midi was awarded the Legion of Honour.

 The artist records still extant are those of the men's section, covering the 1870–1932 period, and those of the women's section, covering the 1880–1907 period.

-In 1968, an important year in France's history with the May events, particularly in relation to education, the Académie Julian integrated with ESAG Penninghen.
+In 1968, an important year in France's history with the May events, particularly in relation to education, the Académie Julian integrated with ESAG (l'École suppérieure d'arts graphiques) Penninghen.